Meziano/ms-tutorial-003/README.md

 We still use the same *data.sql* file to populate the database at startup.
 It must be clear that **department-service** and the **employee-service** are using 2 independant databases.
 ### The DepartmentController
-We need to change the end-point introduced  to retrieve a *department* with its *employees* as we want rather to work with Java classes.
+We need to change the end-point introduced in [Tutorial-001](https://github.com/Meziano/tutorial-001) to retrieve a *department* with its *employees* as we want rather to work with Java classes.
 Here is a first pseudo-code:
 ```
 ...
 @GetMapping("/departments/with-employees/{id}")